ncatlab/nlab-content/pages/3/9/7/1/1793/content.md

 #### Examples
  {#ExamplesOfStructuresOnUnboundedComplexes}

-We list some example for the model structure on chain complexes is unbounded degree discussed [above](#InUnboundedDegreeGeneralResults).
+We list some examples for the model structures on chain complexes in unbounded degree discussed [above](#InUnboundedDegreeGeneralResults).

 Let $R$ be an associative ring and $\mathcal{A} = R$[[Mod]].